DustinChristians/template-react-redux-ui/README.md

 - You will need to install the ESLint extension in VS Code.

 - Install the ESLint and Prettier libraries locally into the project:

-  `install -D eslint prettier`
+  `npm i -D eslint prettier`

-- Install the Airbnb config:
+- Install the Airbnb config.
+The peer dependencies are not automatically installed on npm install so the `install-peerdeps` flag is included.

-  `npx install-peerdeps --dev eslint-config-airbnb`
+  `npx install-peerdeps -D eslint-config-airbnb`

 - Install eslint-config-prettier (disables formatting for ESLint) and eslint-plugin-prettier (allows ESLint to show formatting errors as we type)
-  `npm install -D eslint-config-prettier eslint-plugin-prettier`
+  `npm i -D eslint-config-prettier eslint-plugin-prettier`

 ### 5. Install [StyleLint](https://stylelint.io/)

 - `npm i -g stylelint-cli`

-Use --save-dev to install these as dev dependencies.
+Use -D to install these as dev dependencies.
 We don't need them for production builds.

-- `npm i --save-dev stylelint`
+- `npm i -D stylelint`

-- `npm i --save-dev stylelint-config-recommended`
+- `npm i -D stylelint-config-recommended`

-- `npm i --save-dev stylelint-config-standard`
+- `npm i -D stylelint-config-standard`

-- `npm i --save-dev stylelint-config-sass-guidelines`
+- `npm i -D stylelint-config-sass-guidelines`

-- `npm i --save-dev stylelint-order`
+- `npm i -D stylelint-order`

 Create the .stylelintrc configuration file in the project root.
 Add the Stylelint extension for VSCode (adds realtime linter error reporting)